supersven/ghc-riscv-ngc-talk/presentation.md

   - RV32I Base Integer Instruction Set -> ~40 instructions
   - Basic interpreter can be built in an afternoon
 - Augmented by many extensions (sub-standards)
-- Custom extensions are aticipated by the ISA
+- Custom extensions are anticipated by the ISA
   - Ideal research vehicle for computer architectures
 - ISA like playing with Lego bricks
 - ISA is open source, implementations (SOCs) not necessarily